Chase-3/MyGenome/README.md

 Analyses for ABT480/CS485G genome assembly

 ## 1. Analyses of sequence quality
-the F1 and R1 sequence datasets were analyzed using FASTQC:
+The F1 and R1 sequence datasets were analyzed using FASTQC:
 ```bash
 ssh -Y cjea222@cjea222.cs.uky.edu
 cd MyGenome/A16